Torizon Cloud API (Beta)

 If needed, delete a Client on the Torizon Cloud Web UI, under the section My Account > API Client Manager.
 This will immediately invalidate all the tokens generated with this Client:

 Torizon IDE Extension 2 brings built-in actions that use the Torizon Cloud API to deploy your OS and application packages to devices or fleets.
 The provided templates already come with a JSON schema for speeding up the configuration of your GitLab and GitHub CI environment.
 You can use this as an example to implement automation on other CI/CD environments.

 When you create a project using one of the Templates, the Torizon IDE extension creates the configuration files for GitHub and GitLab.
 If you want to learn how to implement a CI/CD workflow with Torizon IDE Extensions, check the Torizon IDE Extension 2 CI Integration documentation.

 Standards & Architecture

 While REST is not a standard or protocol, it is an important set of architectural constraints that are followed by modern APIs.
 Being a widely adopted architecture, it allows for easy understanding and fast integration.
 Torizon Cloud API is implemented as a REST-like API, which means that the main constraints from REST architecture are followed.

 The OpenAPI Specification is a specification language for HTTP APIs that provides a standardized means to define your API to others.
 You can quickly discover how an API works, configure infrastructure, generate client code, and create test cases for your APIs.

-Torizon Platform Services API complies with OpenAPI specifications, also contributing to its easy and fast integration capabilities.
+Torizon Cloud API complies with OpenAPI specifications, also contributing to its easy and fast integration capabilities.